+Skatepark Reconstruction

-PROJECT FOR THE: Parks Department P1 PROJECT TITLE: Skatepark Reconstruction DESCRIPTION The redevelopment of the skatepark property includes demolition of existing facilities, a new concrete skatepark structure, new signage, a restroom, picnic tables, drinking fountain, outdoor lighting, and landscaping.
+The redevelopment of the skatepark property includes demolition of existing facilities, a new concrete skatepark structure, new signage, a restroom, picnic tables, drinking fountain, outdoor lighting, and landscaping.
 The parking lot will be paved and include designated ADA parking and a sidewalk to the park.

-BACKGROUND The modular skatepark was removed in early 2021 due to ongoing maintenance and safety issues.
+The modular skatepark was removed in early 2021 due to ongoing maintenance and safety issues.
 City staff are actively applying for grant funding to develop a new skatepark and pump track on the existing property.
 Budgeted items include phasing of park with a new concrete skatepark and ADA accessibility and parking as phase 1 and site furnishings and landscape in phase 2.
 Phase 3 would consist of pump track, new playground.
 Public Works Maintenance costs will need to be added to budget when Skate Park is completed.
-Deviding growt evaluation as her itted Commerce 2022, growt evaluation Fall 2022

-COMMENTS Pending grant application submitted Summer 2022; grant awarded in Fall 2023
+Pending grant application submitted Summer 2022; grant awarded in Fall 2023